AskMeAgain/TangleChain-System/README.md

 ### Console Miner v1

-This Miner is a console application which is designed to run on a server.
-It is currently in Alpha.
+This Miner is a console application which does the PoW using the TangleChain-IXI module.

 ##### Features of Console miner